San Antonio Aquaponics Project – El Salvador

 Crop diversity is low due to time, temperature, and weather constraints.
-The majority of crop grown are beans and corn.
-During the dry season (Nov-April) there is no work, no crops, and the families are completely dependant on the income and stored crop from the previous rainy season to survive until the next rainy season.
+The majority of crops grown are beans and corn.
+During the dry season (Nov-April) there is no work, no crops, and the families are completely dependent on the income and stored crops from the previous rainy season to survive until the next rainy season.

 Another problem is the overuse and dependence on chemical fertilizers and insecticides.
 The prices of these chemical fertilizers are drastically increasing leaving poor farmers behind without alternative organic techniques.